NomanNasirMinhas/Starbucks-Capstone-Project/README.md

 - transcript.json — records for transactions, offers received, offers viewed, and offers completed

 ## Problem Statement
-In this project the problem which we will address is to check effectiveness of offers launched by Starbucks and analyze Customer Profiles to recommend customer engagement techniques.
+In this project the problem which we will address is to check effectiveness of offers launched by Starbucks and analyze Customer Profiles to recommend offers for a customer.

 ## Method to solve problem
-We will clean, transform and vizualize data to understand how customers have reacted to our offers and which category of customers we need to focus upon.
-We will NOT use any machine learning model to solve this
+We will clean, transform and visualize data to understand how customers have reacted to our offers and which category of customers we need to focus upon.
+To recommend offers for a customer we will create user matrix and the use FunkSVD to make recommendations.

-## Metrics
-We will use following metrics to assess our solutions.
-We have chosen these metrics because this will give us direct insights into effectiveness of our offers and different customer groups
-- People Engagement with Offers(i.e Offer Recieved, Offer Viewed and Offer Completed)
-- Number of Customers in Age and Income Group
-- Number of Customers in a year

 ## Approach
 We adopted following steps to get our insights.
-- Importing required libraries and reading json files.
+1. Importing required libraries and reading json files.
-- Exploring all three files using .head() and .describe() methods.
+2. Exploring all three files using .head() and .describe() methods.
-- Data Cleaning
+3. Data Cleaning
+- Clean_portfolio() : This function cleans Portfolio Dataframe by
+- clean_profile(): This function cleans Profile Dataframe by
+- clean_transcript(): This Function cleans Transcript Dataframe by
-- Exploring Cleaned Data by .head() and .describe() methods
+4. Exploring Cleaned Data by .head() and .describe() methods
-- Transforming Data by
+5. Transforming Data by
-- Plotting Data
+6. Plotting Data
+7. Creating a User Matrix
+8. Making Train & Test Matrix
+9. Evaluating our model by tuning latent_feature parameter.
+10. Getting offers for a specific customer
+11. Getting top selling offers

+## Data Modeling
+Our main goal for modeling data is to search for the record pattern: offer received, offer viewed, offer completed.
+We can achieve our goal by looping through the offers and then the users, getting all the records of that particular user and that particular offer.
+We loop through all the records and if there is any pattern matched, we add one to the specific location in the user-item matrix.
+Otherwise, we put zero to that place.
+If the user never received that offer, we leave it as NaN.
+After a long computing time, we get a spare matrix with some NaN and many zero in it.
+We can finally construct the information we need to further analyze.

+## Algorithm
+We will use FunkSVD Algorith in our model to split the matrix into the user matrix, latent feature matrix and offer matrix.
+We are using FunkSVD because there are missing values inside the matrix and normal SVD just doesn’t work.

+## Metrics
+We will evaluate our model by calculating mean square error.
+We will tune our parameters by using values of latent feature as 15, 20and 30 to choose which one is best.
+We used 150 iterations for each model and used learning rate at 0.005.
+For 15 latent value, we have MSE = 0.02422, for 20 latent feature, we have MSE = 0.021273, for 30 latent feature, we have MSE = 0.014342 achieving lowest MSE.

+## Evaluation
+We tuned our model by changing value of latent_features between 15,20 & 30.
+After running our models, we got following observations.
+- latent_feature = 15 gives worst MSE = 0.314692 and best MSE = 0.02422.
+- latent_feature =20 gives worst MSE = 0.329035 and best MSE = 0.021273.
+- latent_feature =30 gives worst MSE = 0.377391 and best MSE =0.014342.

+## Improvements
+We used FunckSVD algorithm but this was not helpful in Cold Start Scenario ie for making recommendations for new users.
+Moreover, each user recieves multiple offers hence splitting between training and testing can be improved.

 ## Results
 We got following results from this data